Many-body spectral transitions through the lens of the variable-range SYK2 model

-\B{\it Quadratic fluctuations.}---The above symmetry-breaking pattern suggests the presence of zero modes, which are responsible for the leading correction to the classical action and the development of the ramp in the SFF.
-As pointed out in Ref.~\cite{Winer:2020mdc}, the ramp originates from the fact that, as $T$ increases, more Matsubara modes enter the symmetry breaking regime $|\omega_n|<2J$, each bringing a contribution proportional to the coset volume.
-Differently from Ref.~\cite{Winer:2020mdc}, however, the long-range decay can influence the number of the zero modes.
+{\it Quadratic fluctuations.} The above symmetry-breaking pattern implies zero modes, which are responsible for the leading correction to the classical action and the development of the ramp in the SFF.
+As noted in~\cite{Winer:2020mdc}, the ramp arises because, as $T$ increases, more Matsubara modes enter the symmetry-breaking regime $|\omega_n|<2J$, each bringing a contribution proportional to the coset volume.
+However, unlike~\cite{Winer:2020mdc}, the long-range decay can influence the number of zero modes.

 To rigorously identify them, we analyse the Gaussian fluctuations around the saddle point solution